 - If you find the frosting starts to get air bubbles while sitting (during the decorating process), use a rubber spatula to knock the air out of it, by stirring it with a back and forth paddling motion.

 - To frost the cupcakes in the photo, I inserted a large, plain round icing tip into an 18" pastry bag and filled it with the frosting.
 I piped a large swirl starting from the outside of the cupcake, and, moving in a slow circular motion, worked my way to the center, and gently pulling the bag up and away from the cupcake.
 Then, using the underside of a small spoon (I used a baby spoon), I put slight pressure on the very top of the swirl and pull the spoon up and away.
 This creates a well for the sprinkles and gives the cupcake a classic but not-so-perfect look.
-Top with confetti sequins or sprinkles for a fun birthday finish!
+Top with confetti sequins or any of your favourite sprinkles for a fun birthday finish!